 These days, it’s super easy to start a blog.

-If your blog posts are catching dust on the shelves of the blogging stratosphere, don’t you worry your pretty little head about it.
-Because I have outlined some of my best traffic tips for you that will undoubtedly double your blog traffic in 2019!
+If your blog posts are catching dust on the shelves of the blogging stratosphere because you’ve tried every free blogging strategy there is, don’t worry your pretty little head about it.
+Because I have outlined some of my best traffic tips for you that will undoubtedly double your blog traffic in 2021.

 What kind of traffic you should be aiming to get?

 You shouldn’t aim to get just pointless traffic.

 You should aim for traffic that converts into clicks, sales, commissions, and subscribers.

 Basically, the people that land on your website must take some sort of action – either subscribe to your email list, or buy a product that you’re an affiliate for, or share your post.